dbvisel/tapestryviewer/README.md

  - **audio**, an Internet Archive audio; if this is chosen, set _url_ to the audio's URL.
 The form _https://archive.org/embed/xxxxxxxx/yyyyyyyy_ works pretty well.
  - **video**, an Internet Archive video; if this is chosen, set _url_ to the video's URL.
 The form _https://archive.org/embed/xxxxxxxx_ works pretty well.
  - **tapestry**, another tapestry; if this is chosen, set _url_ to the slug of another tapestry, making sure that that slug is unique.
+ - **web**, a Wayback Machine embed; if this is chosen, set _url_ to the Wayback Machine URL.
+The form _https://web.archive.org/web/datestamp/url_ works pretty well.

 ### Grids